A global view of post-interaction white dwarf-main sequence binaries: Results

 Quantifying the mass completeness depends on several coupled effects, including CMD selection, eclipse geometry, and the recoverability of eclipses in ZTF light curves.
 We therefore adopt a forward-modeling approach that marginalizes over these effects using a synthetic PCEB population (see Appendix \ref{app:sensitivity}) along with our ZTF injection-recovery tests (Section \ref{subsec:completeness}).

 For each $M_{\rm MS}$ bin, we estimate the total detection probability as

-where $f_{\rm in~ZTF}$ is the fraction of PCEBs that reside in ZTF (satisfy $\delta>-28^\circ$ and $G>12.5$~mag), $f_{\rm CMD}$ is the fraction of PCEBs that reside in the selected {\it Gaia} CMD region, and $f_{\rm detected~|~CMD}$ is the fraction of PCEBs inside the CMD region that are eclipsing and recovered in ZTF light curves.
+where $f_{\rm in~ZTF}$ is the fraction of PCEBs that lie within the ZTF footprint and are unsaturated ($\delta>-28^\circ$ and $G>12.5$~mag), $f_{\rm CMD}$ is the fraction of PCEBs that reside in the selected {\it Gaia} CMD region, and $f_{\rm detected~|~CMD}$ is the fraction of PCEBs inside the CMD region that are both eclipsing and recovered in ZTF light curves.
+Note that $f_{\rm in~ZTF}$ accounts only for sky coverage and saturation limits, while all ZTF systematics, including spatially-dependent cadence and noise properties, are incorporated into $f_{\rm detected~|~CMD}$ through the injection--recovery simulations described in Section~\ref{subsec:completeness}.

 $f_{\rm in~ZTF}=0.66$ because ZTF covers $\sim2/3$ of the sky and effectively all ($99.9\%$) of our WDMS parent sample are fainter than the ZTF saturation limit of $G\approx12.5$~mag. $f_{\rm CMD}$ is evaluated directly from the synthetic population by computing, in each mass bin, the fraction of systems that fall within our CMD selection region. $f_{\rm detected~|~CMD}$ is derived by generating synthetic light curves for PCEBs in our population that already reside in the CMD-selected region.
 We adopt a fiducial {\tt COSMIC} model with no magnetic braking below the fully convective boundary and a critical mass ratio for unstable mass transfer of $q_{\rm crit}=0.4$ \citep[e.g.,][]{Yamaguchi25}.
 We experiment with alternative magnetic braking prescriptions and mass-transfer stability criteria, finding that these choices primarily affect completeness estimates for companions with $M_{\rm MS}\gtrsim0.35~{\rm M_\odot}$.
 Because only one observed PCEB lies in this mass range, these assumptions mainly broaden the uncertainties there and do not materially affect our conclusions.